cortexlabs/cortex/examples/tensorflow/image-classifier-resnet50/README.md

 pip install neuron-cc==1.0.9410.0+6008239556 tensorflow-neuron==1.15.0.1.0.1333.0
 ```

 The [Generating Resnet50 Models](Generating%20Resnet50%20Models.ipynb) notebook will generate 2 SavedModels.
-One saved in the `resnet50` directory which can be run on GPU or on CPU and another in the `resnet50_neuron` which can only be run on `inf1` instances.
+One will be saved in the `resnet50` directory which can be run on GPU or on CPU and another in the `resnet50_neuron` directory which can only be run on `inf1` instances.

-Next, run the following command to install the pip dependencies for [Generating GPU Resnet50 Model](Generating%20GPU%20Resnet50%20Model.ipynb) notebook:
+Next, run the following command in a new Python environment to install the pip dependencies for [Generating GPU Resnet50 Model](Generating%20GPU%20Resnet50%20Model.ipynb) notebook:
 ```bash
 pip install tensorflow==2.0.0
 ```